Toetag Pictures

 Toetag Inc (stylized as TOETAG INC or ToeTag Inc) is an American Independent horror film company based in Pittsburgh, Pennsylvania.
-The company was founded by director Fred Vogel and special effects artist Jerami Cruise, and specializes in producing and distributing low-budget underground horror films.
-In 2004, Cruise created the special effects department for Toetag Pictures, Toetag EFX, which would go on to work on Toetag Pictures films as well as independent productions.
+The company specializes in creating artistic visions of the macabre, known for edgy original content and award-winning Gore-EFX that is "cringe inducing and brutal."
+The company was founded by director Fred Vogel and special effects artist Jerami Cruise on April 1, 2004., and specializes in producing and distributing low-budget underground horror films.
+Cruise created the special effects department for Toetag Pictures, Toetag EFX, which would go on to work on Toetag Pictures films as well as independent productions.
 The company gained its notoriety for its August Underground film series.
 In 2010, Toetag Inc officially became incorporated and changed its name from Toetag Pictures to Toetag Inc. In 2014, the company began distributing films not made by Toetag via a new department, Toetag Releasing.
 Toetag Inc, Toetag EFX, and Toetag Releasing have all been on hiatus since 2015.

 Pre-Toetag Pictures

 Before Toetag Pictures was founded, director Fred Vogel and special effects artist Jerami Cruise both attended the same university, the Art Institute of Pittsburgh, where they began shooting underground short films with a focus on gore and violence.
 After graduating from university, they made the first August Underground film together in 2001.